aroundsketch/Apple-App-Icons/README.md

     <img src="/Artboards/Artboard@PNG.jpg">
 </body>

 You can download and use it free for personal project.
-I hope you like it and don't forget to spread the world.
+I hope you'll find it helpful it and don't forget to spread the world.